 - Talk about common violations with your team.
 Safety meetings lead to incident rate reduction.

-- Train your team.
+- Train and re-train your team.
 OSHA standards include guidelines on training.

 - Post your OSHA 300 incident log where it’s visible to your staff.